ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 H8

-1. Drain the water inside chassis.
+1. Drain the water inside the chassis.

 WARNING!

-• If any of the phenomenon listed below occur, turn off the air conditioner and disconnect the power immediately, and then contact the dealer immediately.
+• If any of the phenomena listed below occur, turn off the air conditioner and disconnect the power immediately, and then contact the dealer immediately. – Power cord is overheating or damaged

 • Abnormal sound during operation